lizmat/raku-all-modules/jonathanstowe/Audio-Libshout/README.md

 Mike's a great DJ, great DJs and producers make making software worthwhile :)

+The full documentation is available as [markdown](Documentation.md) or embedded POD.

 ## Installation

 You will need to have "libshout"  installed on your system in order to